artemisac/artemis-minecraft-anticheat/README.md

 - Interesting exemption system which has yet to have it's potential exploited
 - Interesting common-attribute check information system to dynamically update certain settings
 - Java based encrypted loader made by Cg., all rights reserved to SoterDev.
-- Proper Maven structure that I personally love
+- Proper Gradle structure that I personally love.
 - Smart setback system with little to no issues.
 Can be modified in the code to be more or less strict.

 **The detections currently catch:**